MicrosoftDocs/Contribute/Contribute/content/dotnet/api-documentation.md

 | `<seealso>` | Adds a "See also" link to the specified API. | `<seealso cref="T:System.Single" />` |
 | `<typeparamref>` | Refers to a type parameter. | `The <typeparamref name="THandler" /> is resolved from a scoped service provider.` |

-For more information, see [Recommended XML tags for C#](/dotnet/csharp/language-reference/xmldoc/recommended-tags).
-The [ECMAXML spec](http://docs.go-mono.com/index.aspx?link=man%3amdoc(5)) also has some helpful guidance.
+For more information, see [Recommended XML tags for C#](/dotnet/csharp/language-reference/xmldoc/recommended-tags) and the [C# specification](/dotnet/csharp/language-reference/language-specification/documentation-comments#d2-introduction).
+The [ECMAXML spec](http://docs.go-mono.com/index.aspx?link=man%3amdoc(5)) also has good information, although be aware that there are some differences between ECMAXML and /// documentation comments (for example, cref targets are fully expanded and have prefixes in ECMAXML).

 ## Cross references

 When you use a `<see cref>` tag to link to another API, there's no need to add a prefix to the type name, such as `T:` for type or `M:` for method.
 In fact, code analysis [rule CA1200](/dotnet/fundamentals/code-analysis/quality-rules/ca1200) flags code comments that add a prefix to the type name in a `cref` tag.
+However, there are a couple exceptions to this rule:

-However, when you want link to the general form of a method that has more than one overload, the C# compiler [doesn't currently support that](https://github.com/dotnet/csharplang/issues/320).
+- When you want link to the general form of a method that has more than one overload, the C# compiler [doesn't currently support that](https://github.com/dotnet/csharplang/issues/320).
 The workaround for docs is to prefix the method name with `O:` in source code (or `Overload:` in ECMAXML) and suppress [rule CA1200](/dotnet/fundamentals/code-analysis/quality-rules/ca1200).
 For example: `<altmember cref="O:System.Diagnostics.Process.Kill" />`.
+- When the API can't be resolved from the current context, which includes any `using` directives.
+In this case, use the fully qualified API name with a prefix.

 When the `<see cref>` tag is converted to [ECMAXML](http://docs.go-mono.com/index.aspx?link=man%3amdoc(5)), mdoc replaces the type name with the full DocId of the API, which includes a prefix.